 my second year?

-No, all Ph.D. students must be in their second year of Ph.D. study to apply.
+No, all Ph.D. students must be in their second year (or later) of Ph.D. study to apply.

 SPARC Faculty Advisors

 Can my SPARC faculty advisor (and PI in USCeRA) be a USC faculty member who is not